groue/GRMustache/Guides/standard_library.md

       {{ lastName }}
     {{/ HTML.escape }}

-Inner sections are unaffected, so that you can render loop and conditional sections without escaping side effects:
+Variable tags buried inside inner sections are escaped as well, so that you can render loop and conditional sections:

     {{# HTML.escape }}
       {{# items }}